jschrier/SynthGPT/README.md

  - Precursor selection  (scripts `00_Data_Curation.py` - `07_Estimate_Perfect_Elemwise.py`)
 - Synthesizability prediction (`08_Data_Preparation_Synthesizability.wls` - `11_Score_GPT_Outputs_Synthesizability.wls`)
 - Evaluation of precursor rescoring results with GPT-4 (`12a_SetupData_Combined.wls` and `12b_Evaluate_Combined.wls` ) and by removing recommendations that do not consist of only allowed precursors (`13_Precursor_Compliance.wls` and `14_Evaluate_Combination_Retaining_Only_Allowed_Precursors.wls`)
+- Evaluation of the effects of prompt modification on the synthesizability prediction.
+These are each evaluated for only the first 5000 test items.
+They include modifying the prompt to add additional specialization ("You are an expert **oxide** inorganic chemist...",  `15a_Prompt_Modification_Oxide.wls`), removing specialization ("You are a **magician**..." `15b_Prompt_Modification_Magician.wls`), and alternate ways of expressing the positive-unlabelled training task ("...items labeled \"U\" could be positive or negative (i.e., synthesizable or unsynthesizable"), `15c_Prompt_Modification_Labeling.wls`).

 Yes, this is different from the order the paper.
 "Life can only be understood backwards; but it must be lived forwards." --[Søren Kierkegaard](https://en.wikipedia.org/wiki/Søren_Kierkegaard)